What is a VPN?

 How a VPN Works

 What is a VPN capable of doing?
-VPN functions as a combination of bridge and firewall between you and the Internet.
+A VPN functions as a combination of bridge and firewall between you and the Internet.

 VPNs can protect your privacy and security while you're connected to the service in several ways.

-Choosing a Server
+Choose a VPN Server

 With a VPN, you have the unique ability to pick which server you connect to.
 Using PrivadoVPN as an example, we have a VPN server network of more than servers in countries around the world.
 You can connect to a VPN server in any city where we have one located, and your IP address will make it seem as if you are physically there.
 Even your Internet Service Provider won't be able to see where you are digitally located, improving your privacy and security.